 Every day, unregulated data brokers buy and sell personal location data from apps on our cellphones, revealing where we live, work, play, and more.
-To protect our privacy, safety, and access to essential health care, Massachusetts needs to ban this practice now.
+To protect our privacy, safety, and access to essential health care, Massachusetts needs to ban this practice now by passing the Location Shield Act.